telerik/blazor-docs/installation/nuget.md

 This article explains how to add the private Telerik NuGet feed to your system.
 You can use it to obtain the Telerik UI for Blazor components.

-If you already have that working (for exapmle, you have used other tools of ours through it), you can add the Telerik Components to your project - both [client-side Blazor]({%slug getting-started/client-side%}) and [server-side Blazor]({%slug getting-started/server-side%}).
+>tip Once you have the feed working, you can add the Telerik components to your project - both [client-side Blazor](../getting-started/client-blazor) and [server-side Blazor](../getting-started/server-blazor).
+You can also find more details in the [What You Need](what-you-need) article.

 ## Add the Telerik Private NuGet Feed to Your System